RalphAS/GenericSchur.jl/README.md

 where `T` is quasi-upper-triangular and `Z` is orthogonal, both with the same element type as `A`.
 This is what you get by invoking the above-mentioned functions with matrix arguments whose element type `T <: Real`.
-By default, the result is not quite in standard form, in that some pair-blocks (and therefore rank-2 invariant subspaces) are not fully resolved.
+By default, the result is in standard form, so pair-blocks (and therefore rank-2 invariant subspaces) should be fully resolved.
+(This differs from the original version in GenericLinearAlgebra.jl.)

-If the optional keyword `standardized` is set to `true` in `gschur`, a standard form is produced.
-There are currently a few cases where this does not give a correct decomposition (a problem under study).
+If the optional keyword `standardized` is set to `false` in `gschur`, a non-standard (but less expensive) form is produced.

 Eigenvectors are not currently available for the "real Schur" forms.